XieLab-LiveGenome/Klf4_transcription_imaging/README.md

 ## 1. Setup

 Each pipeline script begins with a project directory setup block that adds its sibling folders to the MATLAB path.
-Two of those folders need to be populated with contents that are third-party software that cannot be redistributed here, and must be installed before anything will run.
+Two of those folders have contents, which are third-party software that cannot be redistributed here, and you must install them yourself before anything will run.

 ### 1.1 Bio-Formats (required by every script)